Foods and Gifts on Your Gift Basket Shopping List

 When I was growing up, Cheerios was my cereal choice.
 If someone requests Cheerios today, you must ask which flavor is their favorite because the original batch may not be what they want.

-I tell this story to my daughter every time she asks me to buy Oreos, bread, and potato chips.
+I remind my daughter about this current expansive option every time she asks me to buy Oreos, bread, and potato chips.
 There is a lot of variety on today’s supermarket shelves.

 The Gift Basket Design Book provides lots of visuals that show you, in color detail, which types of foods and gifts pair well together in baskets and containers.

 Here’s a short list of what I find to be very popular with my customers, but keep in mind that this is what my clients like.
-You’ll have to learn about preferences according to the people in your location.
+You’ll have to learn about preferences the customers in your location want most.

 - Champagne crackers